numba/numba/docs/source/user/performance-tips.rst

 Some functions may be incompatible with the restrictive :term:`nopython mode` but contain compatible loops.
-You can enable these functions to attempt nopython mode on their loops by setting `@jit(forceobj=True)`.
+You can enable these functions to attempt nopython mode on their loops by setting ``@jit(forceobj=True)``.
 The incompatible code segments will run in object mode.

-While using looplifting in object mode can provide some performance increase, compiling functions entirely in :term:``nopython mode`` is key to achieving optimal performance.
+Whilst using looplifting in object mode can provide some performance increase, compiling functions entirely in :term:`nopython mode` is key to achieving optimal performance.

 .. _fast-math: